-Guimarães Castle: Best Tips For Visiting In 2024
+Guimarães Castle: Best Tips For Visiting This Year

 Guimarães Castle or Castle of Saint Mammes (in Portuguese, Castelo de Guimarães or Castelo de São Mamede) is one of the most beautiful and most important castles in Portugal.
 Not to mention that it has been a National Monument since 1881, a UNESCO World Heritage Site since 2001, and one of the 7 Wonders of Portugal since 2007.
 Therefore, it’s only natural that this medieval castle is one of the most visited in the country!